Q1: What are the major changes in the 2025 admissions?

 *Programs are subject to change.

-A2: SPSE Special Programs
+A2: SPSE Study Abroad Programs (Departmental Exchange Programs)

-SPSE offers special programs for SPSE students.
+The SPSE offers special programs exclusively for our students.

 Refer to the following link for information on our current programs.